The issue of pre-impact fright is a big deal in wrongful death car accident cases in Maryland.

 In South Carolina, the cause of action for physical injury survives, even if the injured person does not, and the established law of South Carolina recognizes pain and suffering as damages in such a survival action, but the law requires that it be proven and that it be consciously suffered.
 Camp v.
 Petroleum Carrier Corp., 204 S.C.
 133, 28 S.E.2d 683 (1944).
 Speculation is not allowed.
 In Camp, the evidence considered by the Supreme Court was that a man was heard groaning from within a car before he died of injuries sustained in the wreck.
 There was no evidence, however, that he was “conscious of pain and suffering.”

 That’s not the law.
 If it was, there would only be a few viable cases every decade because you have the same evidentiary riddle of how to prove what a dead man is thinking.
-Not surprisingly, the plaintiff’s attorney cited Maryland law in Benyon to argue that pre-impact fright should be compensable.
+The plaintiff’s attorney cited Maryland law in Benyon to argue that pre-impact fright should be compensable.
 The defense attorney implausibly argued that Maryland law would support its decision in this case, distinguishing the fact that the decedent driver in Benyon applied brakes (obviously consciously and in a position to foresee the impending impact), leaving seven and one-half feet of skid marks, which allowed objective determination that he may have experienced some mental distress.
-But where was the evidence in that case that the plaintiff knew he was going to die?
+But where was the evidence in that case that the plaintiff knew he would die?
 The defendant never bothers to reconcile this problem and just says that after losing control of the car, there was no evidence that the driver or the passenger were conscious.